HomeSpecialties › Gastroenterology

 How competitive is it?

-Gastroenterology is regarded as one of the more competitive physician subspecialties, driven partly by its large procedural and private component.
-But the hard numbers are limited: the RACP does not publish a national applicant-to-offer ratio for gastroenterology Advanced Training, and none was located from any body, so the true success rate isn't published.
-The PMCV (Victoria/Tasmania) match publishes per-intake position counts across thirteen accredited health services (numbers vary each year), and NSW Health's 2019 workforce modelling counted about 47 advanced trainees in NSW (up about 15% on 2015).
-On workforce scale, the Department of Health's gastroenterology & hepatology fact sheet (2016 NHWDS data, the most authoritative dedicated source but now dated) recorded about 773 specialists, 20.7% female, an average age of 49.0, 91.5% in major cities, and about 58% working in the private sector — consistent with the field's heavy endoscopy workload.
-Trainee numbers grew from about 110 (2013) to 129 (2016), with the female share rising fastest.
-The clearest supply signal located is NSW modelling, which projected the workforce as broadly balanced to 2035 under both demand scenarios.
+No national applicant-to-offer ratio is published for gastroenterology Advanced Training, so the true success rate isn't known.
+The PMCV (Victoria/Tasmania) match publishes per-intake position counts across thirteen accredited health services (numbers vary each year); NSW Health's 2019 modelling counted about 47 advanced trainees in NSW (up about 15% on 2015).
+On workforce scale, the Department of Health fact sheet (2016 NHWDS data, now dated) recorded about 773 specialists, about 58% in private practice — consistent with the heavy endoscopy workload.
+National trainee numbers grew from about 110 (2013) to 129 (2016), and NSW modelling projected the workforce as broadly balanced to 2035.

-Unaccredited time: There's no formal 'unaccredited' tier as in surgery, but in practice gastroenterology Advanced Training is competitive enough that many do extra unaccredited gastroenterology/registrar time and research after the Divisional exams to build a competitive CV before a successful application.
+Unaccredited time: No formal 'unaccredited' tier as in surgery, but Advanced Training is competitive enough that many do extra unaccredited gastroenterology/registrar time and research after the Divisional exams to build a CV.
 No required or typical number of years is published.

 Sources: RACP — Gastroenterology Advanced Training, PMCV — 2025 Gastroenterology New Advanced Trainees Match Rules (Vic/Tas), Department of Health — Gastroenterology & Hepatology 2016 Factsheet (NHWDS), NSW Health — Gastroenterology & Hepatology workforce modelling (2019 data).